graveja0/health-care-markets/README.md

 based on economic ties among them (e.g., markets of “competing” hospitals that draw patients from similar ZIP codes).

-Identification of these clusters is the objective of commmunity-detection algorithms that have been developed to partition a network into “communities” (i.e., markets).
+Identification of these clusters is the objective of community-detection algorithms that have been developed to partition a network into “communities” (i.e., markets).
 A variety of these algorithms have been developed across diverse fields ranging from physics, biology, and sociology.
 Typically, communities identified via these methods are mutually exclusive–though more [recent work](https://arxiv.org/abs/1110.5813) has expanded into the detection of overlapping communities.

-In this section, we outline a network-analytic approach to defnining hospital markets based on community detection.
+In this section, we outline a network-analytic approach to defining hospital markets based on community detection.
 To do so, we focus on ZIP codes and hospitals within a single county: Philadelphia County, PA.
 As we will show later, with appropriate data, the methodology is easily